-Is it my duty to decide whether a person is in need of international protection?
+5 Is it my duty to decide whether a person is in need of international protection?

-No. It is not your responsibility to assess whether a person is in need of international protection or if his/her account is credible.
-A different procedure will follow at a different place, conducted by officials of the asylum determination authority, to assess the application and determine, in accordance with EU and international law, if the person qualifies for international protection or not.
+No. It is not your responsibility to assess whether a person is in need of international protection or if their account is credible.

+A different procedure will follow at a different place.
+It will be conducted by officials of the asylum determination authority to assess the application to determine if the person qualifies for international protection or not according to EU and international law.

-Your duty is to identify persons that may wish to apply for international protection, provide them with information on the possibility to do so and refer to the competent authority those who expressed the wish to apply.
+Your duty is to identify persons that may wish to apply for international protection, provide them with information on the possibility to do so and refer those who expressed the wish to apply to the competent authority.